dotnet/EntityFramework.Docs/entity-framework/core/modeling/generated-properties.md

 ### Update timestamp

-Although stored computed columns seem like a good solution for managing last-updated timestamps, databases usually don't allow specifying functions such as `GETDATE()` in a computed column.
+Although using stored computed columns seems like a good solution for managing last-updated timestamps, databases usually don't allow specifying functions such as `GETDATE()` in a computed column.
 As an alternative, you can set up a database trigger to achieve the same effect:

 ```sql
 CREATE TRIGGER [dbo].[Blogs_UPDATE] ON [dbo].[Blogs]